linorobot/linorobot2/README.md

 - `realsense` - [Intel RealSense](https://www.intelrealsense.com/stereo-depth/) D435, D435i
 - `-` - If your sensor is not listed above.

-If you assign realsense as a laser sensor the launch files will run [depthimage_to_laserscan](https://github.com/ros-perception/depthimage_to_laserscan) to convert the depth sensor's depth image to laser.
+If you assign realsense as a laser sensor, the launch files will run [depthimage_to_laserscan](https://github.com/ros-perception/depthimage_to_laserscan) to convert the depth sensor's depth image to laser.

-depth_sensor
+depth_sensor:
 - `realsense` - [Intel RealSense](https://www.intelrealsense.com/stereo-depth/) D435, D435i

 After the installation, you can proceed to the [URDF](https://github.com/linorobot/linorobot2#urdf) section.
 If you prefer installing this package manually, carry on with the [next](https://github.com/linorobot/linorobot2#1-install-micro-ros-and-its-dependencies) step.